networks2025/BBS/projects.md

 then each of them reads from vpn0 and sends to the socket and vice versa. it should also apply basic, even if very primitive encryption.

+# gocomics.com or some other website scraper
+do a program which given the stream, let's say https://gocomics.com/pearlsbeforeswine, will figure out latest image, and show/download it. then will have a button for previous and next image, will figure out how to get the previous image, and show that too.

 ## Improve my Linux Oberon networking interface.

 I implemented procedures: